YoinkBird/cyclesafe/report/report.md

 The "intersection related" feature is one-hot encoded as several distinct features, i.e. the model considers each value of "intersection related" as a separate feature.
 Each intersection from the routing data is mapped as 'intersection', but no other mapping is made as this data is unavailable.
 The model will therefore only predict on routing directions which indicate a required change in direction, and will not consider any straight intersections.

+### **Impact on the Route Score**
+The lack of routing data for segments, driveways, and straight-turns impacts both the "manner of collision" and "intersection related" features.
+Without these road section types, each feature can only be used to predict on intersections which require a change in travel direction.
+Ultimately, this means the safety score will not be evaluated for "straight sections, i.e. road sections for which the routing data travel direction is straight.
+This hides variation between routes with different numbers of intersections, as a route with several "straight intersections" will receive the same score as a route with few straight intersections, where "straight intersection" is understood to be a straight section which is an intersection.
+The data-mapping for the feature "manner of collision" does not change based on road section type; as long as the travel direction is straight, all "manner of collision" are considered possible.
+Therefore, the lack of straight sections only leads to a lack of accuracy for the feature "manner of collision".
+The data-mapping for the feature "intersection related" changes based on road section type, as it takes on different values for intersections and road segments.
+Therefore, the lack of straight sections leads to a lack of precision for the feature "intersection related".

+These limitations cannot be resolved using only routing data, but for scoring purposes still allow for a distinction between routes to be made with the caveat that straight sections are not evaluated.

 <!-- TODO: mention correlation between "manner of collision" and "crash severity"; intuitively the manner in which a car collides with a cyclist should have a large impact on the severity of injury -->